sillsdev/TheCombine/README.md

 files in this directory should _not_ be manually edited.

-The bash script `scripts/fetch_wordlists.sh` is used to fetch dictionary files for a given language (e.g., `es`) from https://cgit.freedesktop.org/libreoffice/dictionaries/ and convert them to raw wordlists (e.g., `src/resources/dictionaries/es.txt`).
+The bash script `scripts/fetch_wordlists.sh` is used to fetch dictionary files for a given language (e.g., `es`) from the [LibreOffice dictionaries](https://cgit.freedesktop.org/libreoffice/dictionaries/) and convert them to raw wordlists (e.g., `src/resources/dictionaries/es.txt`).
 Execute the script with no arguments for its usage details.
 Any language not currently supported can be manually added as a case in this script.

 ```bash
 ./scripts/fetch_wordlist.sh